Obtain an increased profit by minimizing PSE, bruises and high drip loss and avoid downgrading of valuable cuts.

 Phase 2: Implementation

-DMRI assists you in the implementation of the solutions identified in phase 1.
-This depends on what needs to be implemented, but it could, for example, be training of operators in live animal handling, design of animal handling systems, design of chilling or optimizing specific slaughtering processes.
+DMRI assists you in implementing the solutions identified in phase 1, for example training of operators in live animal handling, design of animal handling systems, design of chilling processes or optimizing specific slaughtering processes.